 In this article, we’re discussing the 2025 AMD Fire Range HX hardware platform meant for high-performance and gaming laptops.

-At this point, it’s too early to tell for sure what to expect in terms of performance in comparison to the previous Ryzen 9 7945HX and HX3D CPUs, although we can estimate based on the desktop hardware, where the gains on the Zen5 processors are limited.
-Nonetheless, this is still going to be the fastest mobile hardware available today in multi-threaded loads, faster the the Intel Core Ultra 200HX platforms, and potentially the best option for high-performance laptops, especially with the HX3D SKU.
+At this point, we know that the performance of these AMD chips is a step-up from the previous Ryzen 9 7945HX and HX3D CPUs, although the gains on the Zen5 cores are rather limited.
+This is still one of the fastest mobile hardware available today in multi-threaded loads, slightly faster than the Intel Core Ultra 200HX platforms at mid-power settings, and is the best available option for gaming in the HX3D SKU.

 The Ryzen 9 9955HX3D has the potential to showcase the 3D V-Cache memory in games, but so few only the Asus Strix G notebooks were announced to feature this hardware, and only in configurations with mid-tier Nvidia RTX 5000 graphics chips.